rsyslog/rsyslog/source/configuration/modules/mmdblookup.rst

 Fields that will be appended to processed message.
-The fields will always be appended in the container used by mmdblookup (which may be overriden by the "container" parameter on module load).
+The fields will always be appended in the container used by mmdblookup (which may be overridden by the "container" parameter on module load).

 By default, the maxmindb field name is used for variables.
-This can be overriden by specifying a custom name between colons at the beginnig of the field name.
+This can be overridden by specifying a custom name between colons at the beginning of the field name.
 As usual, bang signs denote path levels.
 So for example, if you want to extract "!city!names!en" but rename it to "cityname", you can use ":cityname:!city!names!en" as field name.